 We cannot talk about Volvo’s latest offerings without talking about its design, and Volvo’s latest design language is undoubtedly their best one yet, if not the best in the business.
 While the Germans tend to play safe and take the evolutionary path for every generation’s design, Volvo’s latest revolutionary design language not only looks stunning, but versatile enough to be applied to an SUV (XC90 & XC60), sedan/wagon (S90 & V90), and even on a sporty coupe (Concept Coupe).

 While it was definitely not love at first sight when I first saw the S90 and V90’s rear design at the Geneva show last year, seeing them outdoors on-the-road under natural light changed my mind.
 And getting to speak with Volvo designer Jonathan Disley when he was in Malaysia recently for a design talk made me further appreciate Volvo’s latest design language.
-My full interview with Jonathan will be up online soon!
+Click here to read my full interview with Jonathan!

 During the launch, we were given the opportunity to have a first taste on how the S90 & V90 drives.
 I had the chance to drive the T5 version of the V90 wagon so my first driving impressions will be based on that variant.
 As for the technical details, the T5 and T6 variant both utilises the same 2.0 litre turbocharged engine but in different state of tune.
 The T5 gets a decent 254hp and 350Nm of torque while the T6 produces a substantial 320hp and 400Nm of torque.